Lilanga/selfcare/README.md

 Self Care is a portal for tracking user feedbacks and responses of a given software product.
 Portal enable stakeholders to gather user insights and respond/take actions accordingly.

 stories in ready [![Stories in Ready](https://badge.waffle.io/SoftCrafters/selfcare.png?label=ready&title=Ready)](http://waffle.io/SoftCrafters/selfcare)

+***

+This is basically written as a good bootstrap template for ASP.NET MVC based AngularJS single page projects which using Web API as data service backend.